RyanElliottGit/FarkleBot/README.md

 Dice number 6 rolled 6
 ```

-Dice number three, four and five will be kept, the remaining three dice will the be rolled and their numbers output
+Dice number three, four and five will be kept, the remaining three dice will then be rolled and their numbers output

 ```
 Ryan is rolling: